 The ACA Red Book taught me many solutions to the negative feelings I have had all my life.
 It is for sale here.
 I believe we live in a very codependent society.
 It doesn’t take long on a new job to identify all the members of the “family”.
-Because i worked for many years in recovery, I learned how to be true to myself and, yet, adopt roles that were non-threatening to others.
+Because I worked for many years while I was in recovery, I learned how to be true to myself and, yet, adopt roles that were non-threatening to others.
 My bossy, big sister role had to go first.
-I was born to part of a group so I had to learn blending in techniques.
+I had to learn blending in techniques.
 Not volunteering my opinion about most things was my first job.
 It was hard.

 It may help you to read over the characteristics we adult children bring to the workplace.
 You may locate one you can work to moderate.

 The following is an excerpt from the ACA Red Book (pages 417-419):

 - We confuse our boss or supervisor with our alcoholic parent(s) or qualifier and have similar relationship patterns, behaviors, and reactions that are carry-overs from childhood.

 - We confuse our co-workers with our siblings or our alcoholic parent(s) and repeat childhood reactions in those working relationships.